jpdevries/lazyload-script/README.md

   // main.js is loaded now with an id of main
 })
 ```
 _The id parameter is optional.
 It is used to ensure that subsequent requests to load a script with that same id immediately resolve.
-If you omit the id parameter, the DOM will first be queried for a `<script>` with the same `src` attribute, making a new request by appending a new `<script>` tag._
+If you omit the id parameter, the DOM will first be queried for a `<script>` with the same `src` attribute, before making a new request by appending a new `<script>` tag._

 _`lazyLoadScript` uses this id to ensure scripts with the same id are only loaded once.
 This allows web components to request dependencies with `lazyLoadScript` and rest assured the script will always be ready but only be requested as needed._